uashraf1981/AWS/Security/README3.md

-            *Exam: Any traffic within the subnet is not affected by NACLs since traffic is not exiting or entering subnets *Exam: We CANNOT attach NACLs directly to logical names of resources, but can attach them to subnets, or you can attach them to resources using their IP addresses or CIDR ranges
+            *Exam: Any traffic within the subnet is not affected by NACLs since traffic is not exiting or entering subnets *Exam: We CANNOT attach NACLs directly to logical names of resources, but can attach them to subnets, or you can attach them to resources using their IP addresses or CIDR ranges *Exam: By default NACLs default allow, delegating to Security groups or unless you define rules

 NACLs are stateless, so for example in the diagram below i.e. communication between two instances in different subnets, then NACLs will be triggered 4 times actually: